sandy0298/Data_Ingestion_From_SQL_SERVER_To_BigQuery/README.md

 # Data Ingestion from Sql Server to BigQuery

 ## About
 This Project is all about ingesting multiple tables from SQL SERVER to BIGQUERY using CLoud Dataflow and orchestrating it through Cloud Composer.
-An Email Notification Mechanism is aloso defiined using GMAIL API to Trigger Email notification when data load activity is completed.
+An Email Notification Mechanism is aloso defiined using GMAIL API to Trigger Email notification when data load activity is completed. the partitioning of the tables are handled in the dataflow pipeline.

 ## Toolbox 🧰
 <img src="https://lh6.googleusercontent.com/1MICxjbrbRPtEnzE54g2shaMRD2RocCIcuSOrqwaqryObCR6IrsXNb3Sd5MjBBwmoLeVcgVu_SE3vw-IbRA24SFhH4IT1xppVuuNGodDtFEykgD0Cw1vB2jITTsOgBNHvWfw27icmMs30SYgWQ" width="200" alt="GCP DTAFLOW" height="70"/>&emsp;
 <img src="https://miro.medium.com/max/600/1*HEzofakm1-c4c_Qn4zjmnQ.jpeg" width ="170" height="75" alt="Apache Beam"/>&emsp;